 5. Bulk Fermentation – 5:40 p.m. to 9:10 p.m.

-At 78-80ºF ambient temperature bulk fermentation should go for about 3 hours and 30 minutes.
-Keep an eye on this dough because the corn, specifically its starches, speed up fermentation quite a bit.
+At 78°F (25°C) ambient temperature bulk fermentation should go for about 3 hours and 30 minutes.
+Keep an eye on this dough because the corn, specifically its starches, speeds up fermentation significantly.

-Perform 4 sets of stretch and folds during bulk, spaced out by 30 minutes.
+Perform four sets of stretch and folds during the bulk, spaced out by 30 minutes.
 Be gentle with your last set of stretch and folds.
-Lift up just enough to fold the dough over itself, long before it feels like it would tear.
+Lift just enough to fold the dough over itself, long before it feels like it would tear.

 6. Divide & Preshape – 9:10 p.m.

 Divide the dough into two masses.
 Lightly shape each mass into a round and let rest for 20 minutes exposed to air.
-You don’t want each round to get so dry they develop a skin on top, but even in my dry climate I have yet to see this happen, especially with this wet dough.
-In fact, I find this exposure helps the next step, shaping, by slightly drying out the surface so it doesn’t stick to the work surface.
+You don’t want each round to get so dry they develop a skin on top, but I haven't seen this happen.
+I find this exposure helps the next step, shaping, by slightly drying out the surface, so it doesn’t stick to the work surface.

 7. Shape – 9:30 p.m.